Are You Ready For Moving On After A Breakup?

 When it comes to healing, it can be important not to bottle up your emotions, but rather to accept and express them in a healthy way.
 While processing your experience and emotions may feel overwhelming, it is often a necessary step to overcoming these struggles.
 This process may be accomplished in a number of ways, including discussing the breakup with friends, getting creative and writing in a journal, or even talking to a therapist.

-The grief and healing processes are not always linear, so allow yourself to feel everything as you move through them.
-It's okay if your emotions are up and down or if, at times, you feel like you'll never get over the breakup.
+The grief and healing processes are not always linear, so allow yourself to fully experience everything as you move through them.
+It's okay if your emotions are up and down or if, at times, you fear that you’ll never get over the breakup.
 In time, you can develop strategies and tools to help you move forward.

 Taking care of yourself and cultivating self-compassion